 Fashion Retail Marketing Fashion Retail Marketing

-7.5 credits
+7.5 credits7.5 högskolepoäng

 Ladok Code: 52FR01

-Version: 2.0
+Version: 4.0

-Established by: The Teaching Committee 2013-10-23
+Established by: The Teaching Committee 2014-08-26

-Valid from: Autumn 2013
+Valid from: Autumn 2014

 Education Cycle: Second cycle

 Main Field of Study (Progressive Specialisation): Fashion Management (A1N)

 Disciplinary Domain: Social sciences

 Prerequisites: Bachelor's Degree in Textile Technology, Textile Economics, Engineering, Management, Economics, Media or Design, and verified knowledge of English corresponding to English B in the Swedish Upper Secondary School or equivalent

 knowledge.

 Subject Area: Leadership, Organisation and Management Grading Scale: ECTS-credits Content Students will gain an insight into and analyse fashion stores' development, from the first department stores, such as Bloomingdales, to contemporary online retailers.
 The areas covered include everything from luxury brands to subcultures.
 Through applied seminars, students will be taught to convert the theories learnt on the course to actual cases.
-Learning Outcomes The aim of the course is for students to develop their opportunities and creativity within fashion with the purpose of gathering insight and knowledge in the marketing and sale of clothing through different sales channels.
-After completing and passing the course, students should be able to: - Analyse trends and create a forecast and plan for buying in collections, plan sales and measure outcomes and service. - Describe the basic principles of fashion sales now and in the future. - Visually present collections.
+Learning Outcomes After completing and passing the course, students should be able to: - Analyse trends and plan for buying in collections, plan sales and measure outcomes and service. - Describe the basic principles of fashion retail and to put this in a sustainability perspective. - Apply methods for brand communication in different sales channels.
 Forms of Teaching Teaching consists of independent work, lectures and practical exercises.
 Teaching is conducted in English.

-Forms of Examination The following examinations will form part of this course with respect to the stated learning objectives: - Project work and verbal account, 3.0 credits Grading scale: EC - Written report 3.0 credits, Grading scale: Individual knowledge test 1.5 credits Grading scale: EC Grading scale: EC, i.e. the course, is assessed using the grades A, B, C, D, E, Fx or F (ECTS grading scale).
-Grades are based on the weighted average of the grades awarded for the examination elements of the course.
+Forms of Examination The following examinations will form part of this course with respect to the stated learning objectives: - Project work and verbal account, 3.0 credits Grading scale: EC - Individual knowledge test 4.5 credits Grading scale: EC Grading scale: EC, i.e. the course, is assessed using the grades A, B, C, D, E, Fx or F (ECTS grading scale).
+Grades are based on the Individual knowledge test.
 Student rights and obligations at examination are in accordance with guidelines and rules for the University of Borås.
 Literature and Other Teaching Materials Bruce, M., Birtwistle, G. & Moore, C. (red.)
 (2004).
 International retail marketing: a case study approach.
 Oxford: Butterworth-Heinemann.
 Anderson, C. (2008).
 The long tail: why the future of business is selling less of more.
 New York: Hyperion.
 Articles Bagdare, S. & Jain, R. (2013).
 Measuring retail customer experience.
 International Journal of Retail & Distribution Management.
 41(10), pp. 790-804 Trautrims, A., Grant, D. Fernie, J & Harrison, T. (2009).
 Optimizing on-shelf availability for customer service and profit.
 Journal Of Business Logistics.
 30(2) Brun, A. & Castelli, C., (2008).
 Supply chain strategy in the fashion industry: Developing a portfolio model depending on product, retail channel and brand.
 International Journal of Production Economics.
 116(2), pp. 169-181 Law, D., Wong, C. & Yip, J. (2012).
 How does visual merchandising affect consumer affective response?
 European Journal of Marketing.
 46(1/2), pp. 112-133 Angelina R.W.
 Jones, Gloria Williams (2012).
 Perceptions of fair trade labelling and certification: three case studies.
 Journal of Fashion Marketing and Management.
 16(2), pp. 246 - 265 Student Influence and Evaluation Students' views are systematically and regularly compiled by means of written evaluations of courses.
 Miscellaneous The course is primarily a programme course for a Master's programme in Textile Management with specialisation in Fashion Management.